Ivanclj/Smile/README.md

 ├── README.md                         <- You are here

 ├── config                            <- Directory for yaml configuration files for feature generation, model training, evaluation, etc.
+|   ├── config.yml                    <- Configuration file for files in src/
+|
-├── config.py                         <- Configuration file for Flask app
+|   ├── flask_config.py               <- Configuration file for Flask app
+|

 │   ├── logging/                      <- Configuration files for python loggers
 │
 ├── data                              <- Folder that contains data used or generated as well as databases for the app